How to Remove Decomp Smells in 3 Steps

 You may use equal parts white vinegar and water as an additional cleaning step.
 Wet the area, let it sit for several minutes, and pat it dry with a lint-free rag.

-Step Three: Absorb
+Step Three: Absorb the odors

 To help ensure that the decomposition odors are permanently removed, set a bowl of vinegar or baking soda near the cleaned area.
 This will help absorb any lingering smells.
 Keep in mind that the bowls should be placed well out of reach of pets and young children.